szaumoor/ZS_ItemPack/README.md

 **Component 220:** Add Harp Bow (Elden Ring - Harp Bow; shortbow)

 This adds a new +1 shortbow that is more effective when wielded by bards, and has a 15% chance of releasing a tune when shooting, which provides a minor bard song buff to the whole party for 2 rounds (it stacks with other songs).
 The configuration file may be used to turn it into a longbow, if desired.
+In BG2EE, it is a +2 weapon.
 Available for BG2EE and BGEE.

 **Component 222:** Add Crimson of Life (Elden Ring - Crimson Amber Amulet; necklace)